Brown Sugar & Toffee Sourdough Discard Cookies

 3. Pour the glaze over the cooled cookies.
 Enjoy!

 Yes!
 These cookies can be made ahead of time and placed in the freezer until ready to bake.
-Sometimes I will make double the amount of cookie dough just so I can freeze some to have at a later time.
 My method for this is to scoop out balls of cookie dough and add them to a gallon sized freezer safe bag, making sure I store the bag laying flat in the freezer.
 Once you are ready to bake, you can pop the cookies straight from the freezer into the oven, or set out on the counter to thaw beforehand.
 If you are putting them straight in the oven from the freezer, you may need to adjust your baking time to allow the frozen dough extra time to bake.

 These cookies store well at room temperature on the counter for up to 3 days, or an airtight container for up to 5 days.
 If you haven’t heard of the bread trick, definitely try it.
 Simply add a small slice of bread to your container to keep your cookies extra soft!